ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 ![MWC 7K 2025 podium](/wiki/Tournaments/MWC/2025_7K/img/mwc7k2025-podium.jpg)

 Congratulations to ::{ flag=KR }:: South Korea for winning 2025's first official World Cup!
 With this win, South Korea has amassed a total of **13 total osu!mania World Cup wins** under their belt between 4K and 7K, 8 of them being in 7K.
-A feat easier said that done!
+A feat easier said than done!

 While South Korea's dominance over 7K is not news to anyone, it's easy to understand the Herculean effort behind such an accomplishment.
 This year's teams were no joke.
 Competition only ever got fiercer with the increase in the bracket size, and despite the extra hurdles, South Korea remains as the undisputed champion of 2025!
 We'd like to extend our deepest congratulations to the team for their well deserved victory.